Croatia–France relations

 The foreign relations between Croatia and France are bound together by shared history, political development, geography, religion and cultural commonalities.
-With an extensive history between the two states, modern relations commenced in 1992, following the dissolution of Yugoslavia and the independence of Croatia.
+With an extensive history between the two states, modern relations commenced in 1992, following the independence of Croatia.
 Relations are warm and friendly with strong bilateral collaboration.
 The two nations have connectivity through tourism, immigration, foreign aid, and economic mutualism.

 French interests in Croatia are centered on the state's stabilizing influence in Southeast Europe and extending the global reach of jointly-held Western ideals.
-France and Croatia are close military allies with a robust defense industrial base.
-Both are members of NATO.
+France and Croatia are close military allies with their historical alliance spanning centuries.
+Both share a robust defense industrial base and membership in NATO.
 Croatia was part of France during the early 1800s as the Illyrian Provinces under the First French Empire.
 They maintain multiple free-trade agreements between themselves in the Eurozone and share the euro (€) currency.

 They share Roman Catholicism as a major religion, football as a national sport, and tri-color flags.
 Both countries are members the European Union, United Nations, and the World Trade Organization.
 Croatia has been an observer of the Francophonie since 2004.
 France maintains an embassy in Zagreb with Croatia holding an embassy in Paris; there are also a French consulate in Split, Croatia and Croatian consulates in Lyon and Toulouse.